zupo/awesome-pytest-speedup/README.md

 4. Rollback the transaction.

 Note that this approach does require you to be a bit more careful when writing tests, as they shouldn't do any database commits.
 If they do, you need to manually revert their changes.

+## Parallelization

+By default, pytest uses a single CPU core.
+Your laptop like has multiple cores.
+CI runners also come with multiple cores.
+It's just a waste of everyone's time not to use them all!

+### pytest-xdist

+The most popular tool to help you use all cores is [`pytest-xdist`](https://pypi.org/project/pytest-xdist).
+It supports running across multiple cores, multiple CPUs, even on remote machines!

+It usually doesn't work out-of-the-box in a real-world project with complex fixtures, databases involved, etc. The main reason is that `session`-scoped fixtures run on all workers.
+There are [a couple of workaround](https://pypi.org/project/pytest-xdist/#making-session-scoped-fixtures-execute-only-once), but they are not trivial.

+For example, you can create a separate database for each `pytext-xdist` worker process and use the worker name/number as a suffix. [`pytest-django`](https://pytest-django.readthedocs.io/en/latest/database.html#use-the-same-database-for-all-xdist-processes) does this by default.

+### pytest-split

+Compared to `pytest-xdist`, `pytest-split` is easier to use.
+It does not really help with local development, but can greatly decrease the speed of your CI runs, without much or any changes to your tests.

+The way `pytest-split` works is that it splits the test suite to equally sized sub-suites based on test execution time.
+These sub-suites can be run in parallel in as many CI workers as your budget allows.

+Caveats:
+* To ensure 100% test coverage, you need to run an additional CI runner after all test runners have finished, that [collects and merges coverage reports](https://github.com/jerry-git/pytest-split-gh-actions-demo/blob/4f1331565e1c31aed536e1e0c2fcedf6656fb09a/.github/workflows/test.yml#L29).
+* `pytest-randomly` [seed needs to be pre-computed](https://jerry-git.github.io/pytest-split/#interactions-with-other-pytest-plugins) and fed into all CI runners.

 # Extra tips